SVG Capital returns surge by a third as diversification pays off

-LONDON British private equity firm SVG Capital saw returns on its investment portfolio jump almost a third in 2013, helped by diversification and a strong performance from designer brand Hugo Boss and German media firm ProSiebenSat.1.
+LONDON British private equity firm SVG Capital (SVI.L) saw returns on its investment portfolio jump almost a third in 2013, helped by diversification and a strong performance from designer brand Hugo Boss (BOSSn.DE) and German media firm ProSiebenSat.1 (PSMGn.DE).

 The firm, which gives investors access to funds such as Permira, said on Thursday returns increased 28.9 percent, while earnings per share grew 31.5 percent to 514.5 pence last year.